MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-errors-and-troubleshooting.md

 ## Run the remote debugger as an administrator

-If you do not run the remote debugger as an administrator, you may encounter issues.
+You may come across issues if you don't run the remote debugger as an administrator.
 For example, if you are running the remote debugger as a service, you may see the following error: "The Visual Studio Remote Debugger (MSVSMON.EXE) has insufficient privileges to debug this process."
-If you are running the remote debugger as an application (not a service) , you may see the [different user account](error-the-microsoft-visual-studio-remote-debugging-monitor-on-the-remote-computer-is-running-as-a-different-user.md) error.
+If you are running the remote debugger as an application (not a service), you may see the [different user account](error-the-microsoft-visual-studio-remote-debugging-monitor-on-the-remote-computer-is-running-as-a-different-user.md) error.

 We recommend running the remote debugger as an administrator for several reasons: